Introducing Compass Mortgage™ – For More Flexible Approvals

 Private is its own (mortgage lending) animal.

 A private lender falls outside the typical mortgage offering.
-It doesn't have to adhere to the same laundry list of mortgage qualifications required by traditional banks or even some alternative non-bank lenders.
+It doesn't have to adhere to the same laundry list of mortgage qualifications required by traditional banks or alternative lenders.

 There's no mortgage stress test to worry about and no heavy factoring of credit standing or income sources.
-Your loan approval is primarily based on the amount of equity in your home and its condition and location.
+Your loan approval is primarily based on the amount of equity in your home, its condition, and location.

 But it's not all happy-go-hippo as an alternative lending choice.
 The seemingly 'easier' criteria will cost you more and can come with increased financial risk.
 Plus, access isn't open to just anyone, as private lenders can be quite particular about loaning out their cash.